Who Is Kelly Clarkson?

 Additionally, the singer played host at the 2018 Billboard Music Awards and was tapped to repeat hosting duties the following year.

-On September 19, 2018, Clarkson announced she was getting her own talk show, The Kelly Clarkson Show, set to premiere in fall 2019.
+On September 19, 2018, Clarkson announced she would he hosting her own variety talk show.
 "I love connecting with people, playing games, music and finding ways to help or give back to communities/organizations," Clarkson said.
 "Having my own talk show where I get to do all of these things is pretty much a dream job!"
+The Kelly Clarkson Show premiered one year later, on September 9, 2019, with Dwayne Johnson serving as her first guest.

 Books & 'UglyDolls'